Alerting and Notifications

 If you have a second timestamp field other than @timestamp, you can use that instead by setting:

-- Learn how to send alerts to more than one email address.
+- Learn how to send alerts to Email from your Logit stacks.

 - Learn how to send alerts to Slack from your Logit stacks.